 As a running coach now, the idea of couch to half marathon initially sounds like a bad idea.
 But the truth is that my very first race ever in 2002 was a half marathon!
+So today I’m sharing with you a couch to half training plan and breaking down all the pieces you need to be successful.

 So yup, I basically was indeed going from 0 to 13.1.

-It’ll help boost your confidence, increase your energy levels, help improve your daily mood and, also, make you feel more fit and strong as each day passes.
+Training for a half marathon can boost your confidence, increase your energy levels, improve your daily mood and, also, make you feel more fit and strong as each day passes.

 How long does it take to go from Couch to Half Marathon?